 - 1. Gain admission to the college.

-- 2. Must have a minimum 2.0 grade point average (GPA).
+- 2. Must have a minimum 2.5 grade point average (GPA) overall.

 - 3. Employment as a LVN is preferred.

 - 4. Hold a valid Texas vocational nurse license which is unencumbered.

-- 5. Attend an on-line "Transition" (VN to RN) Information Session and obtain an application packet.
+- 5. Attend a "Transition" (VN to RN) Information Session and obtain an application packet.

 - 6. Complete all prerequisite courses with a grade of "C" or better:

 - STSU 0300 Student Success (EDUC 1300 Learning Framework may be substituted for STSU)

 - PSYC 2301 General Psychology or PSYC 2314 Lifespan Growth and Development

 - ENGL 1301 English Composition

 - BIOL 2401 Anatomy and Physiology I

 - BIOL 2402 Anatomy and Physiology II

 - BIOL 2420 Microbiology

 - RNSG 1208 Dosage Calculations for Nursing

-Note: Prerequisite courses may be taken only twice for selection consideration.
-If a prerequisite course is taken more than twice, only the second grade will be calculated in the cumulative GPA for prerequisite courses.
-The second grade must be a "C" or better.
+Note: Prerequisite courses taken more than once, the most recent grade will be calculated into the cumulative GPA for prerequisite courses.
+The most grade must be at least a "C".

 - 7. Pass the dosage calculations test with a score of 90% or higher after conditional acceptance. - 8.
 Submit completed application packet by posted deadline. - 9.
 Submit official college transcript(s) showing completion of prerequisite courses.
 Applicants will be ranked on the following criteria - a.
 Cumulative GPA in prerequisite courses; - b.
 Admission standardized exam scores must meet or exceed the benchmark score to be considered for admission; - c.
-Weighted score based on first or second grade in science; amd - d.
+Weighted score based on first or second grade in science; and - d.
 Completion of non-nursing core curriculum. - 10.
 Provide proof of health requirements no later than the designated date: - a.
 Receive immunizations mandated by the Texas Department of State Health Services for health care workers.
 Note: Hepatitis B series must be completed by the first clinical day of the first semester.
 This series requires 6 months to complete.
 All nursing programs: COVID-19 vaccination is not mandated by Angelina College; however, the College adheres to the requirements of clinical sites.
-Therefore, without being vaccinated for COVID-19, students may not be able complete clinical requirements, which would make them ineligible for graduation and the NCLEX RN/PN Licensing examination. - 11.
-Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 12.
+Therefore, without being vaccinated for COVID-19, students may not be able complete clinical requirements, which would make them ineligible for graduation and the NCLEX RN/PN Licensing examination.

+- 11. Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 12.
 Applicants will be notified of "conditional" acceptance decisions via college email. - 13.
 A random drug screen will be required and must be negative to continue in the Nursing Program.
 Date will be announced. - 14.
 To complete the equivalent of two calendar years, students must pay to have credit by experience courses added to transcript.